What are pronouns?

 How can I be inclusive with gender pronouns in my teaching?

-The best way to be inclusive with regard to gender pronouns is to model their use proactively and inclusively to cultivate a safe place in your classroom, office, and in your rapport with your students.
+The best way to be inclusive with regard to gender pronouns is to model their use proactively and inclusively to cultivate a safer place in your classroom, office, and in your rapport with your students.

 - Invite your students to share with you their pronouns.
 Consider doing this in a confidential “Getting to Know You” questionnaire on the first day of class to avoid putting your students in the position of either having to lie about their pronouns or having to out themselves if they are non-binary or trans-.